mittinatten/freesasa/doc/doxy_main.md

 @section Output Other output types

-If one wants to calculate the SASA of each residue in the sequence, or each residue type
+To calculate the SASA of each residue in the sequence, or each residue type, the commands

     $ freesasa --foreach-residue --no-log 1ubq.pdb
-    $ freesasa --foreach-residue-type --no-log 1ubq.pdb

-prints

     SEQ: A    1 MET   55.99
     SEQ: A    2 GLN   72.16
     SEQ: A    3 ILE    0.00